School Information System

 Seattle schools don’t look exactly like they did before districtwide busing began in 1978.
 There are fewer nearly all-white schools.
 Minority students are not as concentrated as they once were in the central part of the city.

-One thought on “The resegregation of Seattle’s schools”
+One response to “The resegregation of Seattle’s schools”

 1. I DONT THINK THAT SCHOOLS SHOULD BE SEGREGATED.EVERYBODY IS THE SAME NOBODY IS BETTER THAN ANYBODY!!!